Peter Ralph Randall: Anti-apartheid activity

 In 1981 Randall applied for permission to attend the Frankfurt Book Fair—a request which drew divergent responses from BOSS and the security police.
 The head of BOSS suggested that it was best to let Randall attend the Fair, stating that "hy sal in elk geval gemonitor word" (in any case he will be monitored).
 The monitoring, it seems, was carried out by an attractive young woman from the South African Embassy in Bonn, who befriended Randall at the Book Fair and subsequently followed him to England, then to Jersey (where he visited his brother-in-law, Ron Hickman OBE, the designer of the Lotus Elan sports car and inventor of the Black and Decker Workmate), and finally back to South Africa, where she left government service and became a drama teacher.
 In Frankfurt Randall considered applying for political asylum in the UK, thus going into exile there, but ultimately he decided against this.
-His banning order was lifted later the same year by the new Minister of Justice, Kobie Coetzee, after approaches from the Progressive Party and others.
+His banning order was lifted later the same year by the new Minister of Justice, Kobie Coetsee, after approaches from the Progressive Party and others.

 Randall's role in the anti-apartheid movement may not always have been very public.
 The South African Council of Churches pays tribute to him on their website with these words: "The final list of twenty five publications in the four-year history (of Spro-cas) is testament to the courage and determination of Peter Randall and all who worked with him on the SPROCAS project."
-The effect of Randall's work reached into the heart of the Apartheid government as attested to by Mr Kobie Coetszee, then the Minister of Justice, and who is generally seen as one of the prime movers in facilitating the dialogue between Mr Nelson Mandela and the government.
-In an interview with Padraig O'Malley on 27 September 1997 he stated that exposure to people like Beyers Naudé, the thinking of Steve Biko, and works like A Taste of Power (by Randall) lead him and others to acknowledge the righteousness of aspirations which were not satisfied but were being actively suppressed.
+The effect of Randall's work reached into the heart of the Apartheid government as attested to by Mr Kobie Coetsee, then the Minister of Justice, and who is generally seen as one of the prime movers in facilitating the dialogue between Mr Nelson Mandela and the government.
+In an interview with Padraig O'Malley on 27 September 1997 he stated that exposure to people like Beyers Naudé, the thinking of Steve Biko, and works like A Taste of Power (by Randall, largely a summary of Spro-Cas publications) lead him and others to acknowledge the righteousness of aspirations that were unnatisfied and actively suppressed.